openhab/org.openhab.binding.zwave/doc/diehl/sesfszw_0_0.md

 ### Parameter 6: Energy delta value

 Minimum change required for a new energy value to be transmitted.
-The transmission must take place in the time window between parameter 2 and 3.
+<p&gtThe transmission must take place in the time window between parameter 2 and 3.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```10```.